nitindermohan/oak-new-docs/content/docs/concepts/high-level-architecture.md

 {{< svg "concepts/orchestration/arch-node-engine" >}}

-The **Node Enginw** is a single binary implemented using Go and is composed of the following modules:
+The **Node Engine** is a single binary implemented using Go and is composed of the following modules:
 * **MQTT:** The interface between the worker and the cluster.
 Deployment commands, node status updates, and job updates are pushed and received with this component.
 * **Models:** Models that describe the nodes and jobs